 - Describe the existing environmental values of the area that may be affected by the project.
-Environmental values are defined in section 9 of the Environmental Protection Act 1994, environmental protection policies and other documents such as the Australian and New Zealand Guidelines for Fresh and Marine Water Quality (ANZECC 2000).
+Environmental values are defined in section 9 of the Environmental Protection Act 1994, environmental protection policies and other documents such as the ANZECC 2000 guidelines and South East Queensland Regional Water Quality Management Strategy.
 Environmental values may also be derived following recognised procedures, such as described in the ANZECC 2000 guidelines.
-Environmental values will be described by reference to background information and studies, which will be included as appendices to the EIS. - Describe the potential adverse and beneficial impacts of the project on the identified environmental values.
+Environmental values should be described by reference to background information and studies, which should be included as appendices to the EIS. - Describe the potential adverse and beneficial impacts of the project on the identified environmental values.
 Any likely environmental harm on the environmental values should be described. - Describe any cumulative impacts on environmental values caused by the project, either in isolation or by combination with other known existing or planned development or sources of contamination. - Propose environmental protection objectives.
 Provide commitments to avoid or mitigate the potential impacts associated with the project.
 All environmental protection commitments must be measurable and auditable. - Examine viable alternative strategies for managing impacts.
-These alternatives will be presented and compared in view of the stated objectives and standards to be achieved.
+These alternatives should be presented and compared in view of the stated objectives and standards to be achieved.
 Available techniques, including best practice, to control and manage impacts to the nominated objectives should be discussed.
-This section will detail the environmental protection measures to be used in the planning, construction, operations, rehabilitation and decommissioning stages of the project and any associated works.
+This section should detail the environmental protection measures to be used in the planning, construction, operations, rehabilitation and decommissioning stages of the project and any associated works.
 Measures should prevent, or where prevention is not possible, minimise environmental harm and maximise socio-economic and environmental benefits of the project.
-Preferred measures will be identified and described in more detail than other alternatives. - Describe any computational model used to make predictions of impacts and/or outcomes of mitigation measures.
-The description will address the inputs, assumptions, limitations, sensitivities, accuracy and precision of the model.
+Preferred measures should be identified and described in more detail than other alternatives. - Describe any computational model used to make predictions of impacts and/or outcomes of mitigation measures.
+The description should address the inputs, assumptions, limitations, sensitivities, accuracy and precision of the model.

-Any maps or figures showing the position of features or boundaries will use latitudes and longitudes on the GDA94 datum.
-Latitudes and longitudes on the GDA94 datum will also be used in the text to describe the locations of any features (such as discharge points) or boundaries that may be relevant to subsequent approvals.
+Any maps or figures showing the position of features or boundaries should use latitudes and longitudes on the GDA94 datum.
+Latitudes and longitudes on the GDA94 datum should also be used in the text to describe the locations of any features (such as discharge points) or boundaries that may be relevant to subsequent approvals.

-Environmental protection objectives may be derived from legislative and planning requirements that apply to the project, including Commonwealth strategies, State planning policies, local authority strategic plans, environmental protection policies under the Environmental Protection Act 1994, and any catchment management plans prepared by government, regional natural resource management bodies, local water boards or land care groups.
+Environmental protection objectives may be derived from legislative and planning requirements that apply to the project, including Commonwealth strategies, State planning policies, local authority strategic plans, environmental protection policies under the Environmental Protection Act 1994, and any catchment management plans prepared by local water boards or land care groups.
 Special attention should be given to those mitigation strategies designed to protect the values of any sensitive areas and any identified ecosystems of high conservation value within the area of possible project impact.

-This section will address all elements of the environment (such as land, water, coast, air, waste, noise, nature conservation, cultural heritage, social and community, health and safety, economy, hazards and risk) in a way that is comprehensive and clear.
+This section should address all elements of the environment, (such as land, water, coast, air, waste, noise, nature conservation, cultural heritage, social and community, health and safety, economy, hazards and risk) in a way that is comprehensive and clear.
 To achieve this, the following issues should be considered for each environmental value relevant to the project: